We’re constantly testing and tweaking our landing pages to maximize our conversion rates.

 These pages had about five seconds to convince us to keep looking and convert.

-Can you quantify each and every one of the variables that makes you prefer Site B over Site A?
+Can you quantify each and every one of the variables that make you prefer Site B over Site A?
 Or is it something more complicated?

 Let’s check out five strategies that add personality, increase trust, make your page a friendly one, and overall, can increase your page’s conversion rate and your business revenue.